Sober Living Homes in Kokomo, Indiana

 Regardless of the reason, for those who either can’t or don’t want to go back home, sober living in Indiana is a great option for them.
-At First City Recovery, we offer sober living for those in need, whether they went through treatment with us or not.
+At First City Recovery, about 35 miles north of Indianapolis, we offer sober housing for those in need whether they went through treatment with us or not.

-Sober living in Indiana can either be operated by a private entity, or by a treatment facility such as First City Recovery.
-Regardless of who runs the community, sober living homes are governed by rules and guidelines.
-Most of these rules are universal in all communities, however, some sober living homes might have additional rules or guidelines that are unique to them.
-All rules and guidelines are made to promote both sobriety and a sense of community and failure to comply with all rules can lead to removal from the sober living facility.
+Most of these rules are universal in all communities, however, some homes might have additional rules or guidelines that are unique to them.
+All rules and guidelines are made to promote both sobriety and a sense of community and failure to comply with all rules can lead to removal from the facility.

 How Do Sober Living Homes Fit Into the Recovery Process?